daniyal-ahmed10/daniyal-ahmed10/README.md

 🔨 Experienced in C++ and Python

-🧩 Passionate about creating projects that solve real world problems while expanding my knowledge.
+🧩 Passionate about building projects that solve real world problems, or that I just find fun to build!

 ## 💻 Tech Stack: